 Explain to them that you will start reading out a series of statements.

-Instruct them to take one step forward or backward when a certain statement applies to them.A series of 25-30 statements can be read out.
-It can include statements like:
+Instruct them to take one step forward or backward when a particular statement applies to them.
+You can read out a series of 25-30 statements.
+It can include information like:

 If you are left-handed, take a step forward.